Alfresco/alfresco-community-repo/distribution/src/main/resources/README.txt

 	- Alfresco Platform:	${alfresco.platform.version}
 	- Alfresco Share:		${alfresco.share.version}

-See the Alfresco Wiki (https://wiki.alfresco.com) for release notes and detailed information on this release.
+For users of Alfresco Community Edition, more information on this release is available at https://community.alfresco.com/community/ecm